Immune Regulation

 Activities

-ndividuals living in endemic regions of malaria acquire resistance to infection and disease after repeated i nfection over time through the development of host immune responses to establish chronic infection status.
-Persistent infection maintains immunological memory, which effectively control re-infection.
-However, it remains unclear how the immunological memory to malaria is regulated during chronic infection.
+Individuals living in the malaria endemic regions acquire resistance to infection and disease after repeated infection over time through the development of host immune responses.
+Persistent infection contributes for the maintenance of immunological memory, which effectively controls re-infection.
+However, it remains unclear how the maintenance of immunological memory to malaria is regulated during chronic infection.
+We perform the following research projects aiming for the development of next generation malaria vaccine and for the control of malaria re-infection in the areas of declining transmission

 Recent main research achievement